erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 <br />

 I am a researcher at Inria, Brittany, France ([ARTISHAU team](https://team.inria.fr/artishau/)).
-I am leading the scientific council of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/), and I am the president of an association promoting free software for mail/hosting in Brittany.
+I am a member of the scientific council of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/) (after begin its president for 3y), and I am the president of an association promoting free software for mail/hosting in Brittany.

 My current research is about **auditing** and **evaluating** [black-box algorithms, models and AIs](https://hal.inria.fr/hal-03940259v1/document) when they are placed in decision-making contexts.
 In other words, I am interested in auditability, that is: **what can or cannot be audited and how**, when the auditor does not have access to the AI internals.